great-expectations/great_expectations/docs/guides/how_to_guides/creating_batches/how_to_load_a_pandas_dataframe_as_a_batch.rst

         2(b).
 Construct batch_kwargs and get a Batch

             ``batch_kwargs`` describe the data you plan to validate.
-Here we are using a datasource you have configured and are passing in a DataFrame under the ``"dataset"`` key.
+Here we are using a Datasource you have configured and are passing in a DataFrame under the ``"dataset"`` key.

             .. code-block:: python